Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Preliminaries

-The Markov chain described in Section \ref{ssec:basicsetting} has the structure of a \emph{closed queueing network~\footnote{Here closed refers to the fact that the number of units remains constant; in open networks, units may arrive and depart from the system.}}~(cf. \cite{IntroStochNetworks,kelly2011}), a well-studied class of models in applied probability.
+The Markov chain described in Section \ref{ssec:basicsetting} has the structure of a \emph{closed queueing network}~(see \cite{IntroStochNetworks,kelly2011}), a well-studied class of models in applied probability (closed refers to the fact that the number of units remains constant; in open networks, units may arrive and depart from the system).
 Our analysis crucially relies on some classical results from the queuing theory literature, which we review in this section.
 Our presentation here closely resembles that of Serfozo \cite{IntroStochNetworks}.

 One particular class of pricing policies is that of \emph{state-independent} policies, wherein we set point-to-point prices $\{p_{ij}\}$ which do not react to the state of the system.
-As a consequence, the rate of units departing from any node $i$ at any time $t$ when $X_i(t)>0$ is a constant, independent of the state of the network.
-The resulting model is a special case of a closed queueing model proposed by Gordon and Newell~\cite{gordon1967closed}. \begin{defn} A \emph{Gordon-Newell network} is a continuous-time Markov chain on states $\x\in \mathcal{S}_{n,m}$, in which for any state $\x$ and any $i,j\in[n]$, the chain transitions from $\x$ to $\x-e_i+e_j$ at a rate $\lambda_{ij}\mu_i\mathds{1}_{\{x_i(t)>0\}}$, where $\mu_i>0$ is referred to as the \emph{service rate} at node $i$, and $\lambda_{ij}\geq 0$ as the \emph{routing probabilities} satisfying $\sum_j\lambda_{ij}=1$. \end{defn} In other words, if units are present at a node $i$ in state $\x$, then departures from that node occur according to a Poisson distribution with rate $\mu_i>0$; conditioning on a departure, the destination $j$ is chosen according to state-independent routing probabilities $\lambda_{ij}$.
+Node availabilities under such policies have been studied extensively in a line of work by George, Squillante, and Xia \cite{george2012stochastic,george2011fleet,george2012}, who first derived the expressions we present here.
+With prices not reacting to the state of the system, the rate of units departing from any node $i$ at any time $t$ when $X_i(t)>0$ is a constant, independent of the state of the network.
+The resulting model is a special case of a closed queueing model proposed by Gordon and Newell~\cite{gordon1967closed}. \begin{defn} A \emph{Gordon-Newell network} is a continuous-time Markov chain on states $\x\in \mathcal{S}_{n,m}$, in which for any state $\x$ and any $i,j\in[n]$, the chain transitions from $\x$ to $\x-e_i+e_j$ at a rate $P_{ij}\mu_i\mathds{1}_{\{x_i(t)>0\}}$, where $\mu_i>0$ is referred to as the \emph{service rate} at node $i$, and $P\geq 0$ as the \emph{routing probabilities} satisfying $\sum_jP_{ij}=1$. \end{defn} In other words, if units are present at a node $i$ in state $\x$, i.e. if $x_i>0$, then departures from that node occur according to a Poisson distribution with rate $\mu_i>0$; conditioning on a departure, the destination $j$ is chosen according to state-independent routing probabilities $P_{ij}$.